🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 - 3.2 V6 with 247 hp

-- Special model: TT quattro Sport (lighter, more powerful)
+- Special edition: TT quattro Sport (lighter, more powerful)

 Mk2 (8J)